-Unlike Queen Boudica who burned the place to the ground and then proceeded to do away with all the inhabitants, I had completely overlooked Colchester on my many trips to England over the past 20 years.
+Unlike Queen Boudica who burned the place to the ground and then proceeded to do away with all the inhabitants, I had completely overlooked Colchester on my journeys around England in the past.

 But we were both attracted to it for the Roman connection: she, in AD60, to take revenge on the Romans for killing her husband, king of the Iceni, assaulting her and her daughters, and ignoring her claim to queenship; and I, in 2007, to see what was left of those Roman remains she so carelessly reduced to rubble.

 If I’d had to depend on what her assault left behind for my romp through Roman history, there wouldn’t have been much to see.
 But, by the time she’d destroyed London and St Albans, the Romans took her a little more seriously and succeeded in ending her revolt.